 Incentive is additional wages paid to workers for improving their efficiency and to motivate them.
-Various incentive plans are available according to the need and suitability of the organisation.
-These plans are also helpful in overcoming the loopholes of both types of wage payment plans be it piece wage system or time wage system.
+Various incentive plans are available according to the need of the organisation.
+These plans are also helpful in overcoming the loopholes of both piece and time wage payment system.